yehudamakarov/growing/README.md

 ## Install Instructions

-For now, clone the repository, (download the folder containing all the code to you machine,) `cd` to the directory, (open a command prompt window and make sure you navigate to the folder holding all the code,) and run the shotgun gem!
+For now, clone the repository, (download the folder containing all the code to you machine,) `cd` to the directory, (open a command prompt window and make sure you navigate to the folder holding all the code.)

+Run Shotgun!

 This will launch a server on your machine, go there, and signup.
-Then you can see your homepage which is a week view of tasks that you can add.
-The sidebar has relevant links depending on where in the app you find yourself.
+Then you can see your homepage which is a week view of tasks that you can add and edit.
+The sidebar has relevant links depending on where in the app you find yourself and depending on what you want to do.

 ## Contributing